Why is a prefabricated house a better value?

 There are 3 different types of prefabricated homes, but they all have one thing in common: they are built in climate controlled facilities.
 However, the three types of prefab homes are different due to the applicable building codes each must follow.
 The 3 types of prefabricated homes include:

-- Mobile homes – Often used interchangeably with the term manufactured, mobile homes are actually a thing of the past due to the National Mobile Home Construction and Safety Act that went into effect in 1976 to improve how the homes were built.
-Then, the Housing Act of 1980 mandated that the term manufactured be used in place of mobile.
+- Mobile homes — Often used interchangeably with the term manufactured, mobile homes are actually a thing of the past due to the National Mobile Home Construction and Safety Act that went into effect in 1976 to improve how the homes were built.
+Then, the Housing Act of 1980 mandated that the term "manufactured" be used in place of ®mobile".
 So, if you buy a pre-owned home that was built prior to 1976, it is a mobile home.

 - Modular homes — Like a manufactured home, a modular home is built indoors, but they are not required to follow HUD code.
 Instead, modular homes are built to conform to all applicable state, local and regional building codes that are necessary for the location of the home – just like a site built home.

 The types of prefabricated homes Clayton builders construct are manufactured and modular homes.
-Mobile homes are a thing of the past.

 The History of the Prefabricated Home